mwang87/MassQueryLanguage_Documentation/docs/index.md

 We have a python API that you can utilize in your own software.
 Checkout the package here on [PyPi](https://pypi.org/project/massql/).

+## R API

+We have an R implementation by the community, check it out [here](https://github.com/rformassspectrometry/SpectraQL).

 ### Commandline Utility

 We have a standalone script that can execute queries on spectrum files that can be installed by the package [PyPi](https://pypi.org/project/massql/).